mrocklin/blog/_posts/work/2018-01-30-hdf-in-the-cloud.md

 2.  **HDF + FUSE:** Continue using HDF, but mount cloud object stores as a file system with [Filesystem in Userspace, aka FUSE](https://en.wikipedia.org/wiki/Filesystem_in_Userspace)

-    *Good:* Works with existing files, no changes to the HDF library necessary
+    *Good:* Works with existing files, no changes to the HDF library necessary, useful in non-HDF contexts as well

     *Bad:* It's complex, probably not as fast as possible, and has historically been brittle